union-imgcross icon

 1. What services are offered by the EOR company and are they consistent with the services you are looking for?

 2. Do the pricing and plans of the EOR company suit your needs?
-Determine the method in which service fees are charged and the invoice records are managed.
+Determine the method by which service fees are charged and the invoice records are managed.

 3. Do they have a global presence?
 It is important to assess if the EOR service has its operations in the international markets.
 In addition, do they have the required staff physically present or have subsidiaries in those locations?